VfB

 deal, was the main attraction of my weekend in the Baden-Württemberg region of

 Bundesliga season.
-The crowds were starting to gather in the bars near to my
+The crowds were starting to gather in the bars near my

 hotel in Bad Canstatt as I departed to go to my lunchtime fixture; the Oberliga

-that match I followed the advice to take one of the special U11 tram service
+that match, I followed the advice to take one of the special U11 tram services

-direct to the stadium.
-It quickly became apparent while stood on the busy
+It quickly became apparent while standing on the busy

 Messe fair.